tomfaulhaber/cl-format/README.markdown

 Writers in Java have no real idea of current column or device page width, so the format directives that want to work relative to the current position on the page have nothing to work with.
-To deal with this, cl-format contains an extension to writer called ColumnWriter.
-ColumnWriter watches the output and keeps track of what column the current output is going to.
+To deal with this, cl-format contains an extension to writer called PrettyWriter.
+PrettyWriter watches the output and keeps track of what column the current output is going to.

-When you call format and your format includes a directive that cares about what column it's in (~T, ~&, ~<...~>), cl-format will automatically wrap the Writer you passed in with a ColumnWriter.
+When you call format and your format includes a directive that cares about what column it's in (~T, ~&, ~<...~>), cl-format will automatically wrap the Writer you passed in with a PrettyWriter.
 This means that by default all cl-format statements act like they begin on a fresh line and have a page width of 72.